-FujiI was a loyal Nikon user all the way up to the D3, but a serious back injury forced me to reconsider what I carried around, so I dipped my toe in the ‘Fuji waters’ with the diminutive X10.
+FujiI was a loyal Nikon user all the way up to the D3, but a serious back injury forced me to reconsider the weight I carried around, so I dipped my toe in the ‘Fuji waters’ with the diminutive X10.
 Weeks later I had to buy another for my wife who kept borrowing it.
-I took it on a Las Vegas holiday soon afterwards and was delighted with the freedom it bestowed, so I embarked along the ‘more serious’ Fuji road with a pair of XE-1s, an 18mm f2.0 and a 35mm f1.4 which has always been my favourite lens.
+I took it on a Las Vegas holiday soon afterwards and was delighted with the freedom it bestowed, so I embarked along the ‘more serious’ Fuji road with a pair of XE-1s, an 18mm f2.0, a 60mm macro and a 35mm f1.4 which has always been my favourite lens.
 Later I traded the XEs for a pair of XT-1s and additional primes which have served me well all over the world.
 When the XPro-2 appeared on the scene I switched over to that as my main camera body and on the whole life was good!
 I was so happy!
 And then Fuji announced their bombshell.In the theatre I work mainly with primes, generally at full aperture, so when the Fuji XH-1 was announced with in body image stabilisation I just HAD to have it!
 Suddenly my life changed again.
 My prime lenses were all stabilised and I could use ridiculous hand-held exposures such as 90mm @ f2, 1/15th sec and end up with a sharp image!
 Of course I’m not always working towards a scene that’s frozen in time, but frequently attempting to convey a sense of dynamism by shooting lowish shutter speeds (1/8th, 1/15th, 1/30th etc.,) knowing they’ll result in subject movement in the final image.
 This technique has a relatively high failure rate, but as in sport there is almost always a point of inflection where the subject becomes temporarily ‘still’ enough to yield a focused image.
 For me this kind of movement is what gives a picture that ‘wow’ factor and it doesn’t need the latest technology to achieve it.
 These days I use a pair of Fuji XH-1s for theatre and dance and an XT-3 in the street, all with battery grips.
 For lenses I use the 16, 23, 35, (all f1.4), the 56 f1.2 and the 90 f2 Fujinons which are all superb.
 The 18mm f2 gets a run out when I need to maintain a low profile.

 WorkflowI’m perfectly happy with the JPEGs which come straight out of the camera and into Lightroom 6.0, (please don’t get me started on Adobe licensing strategy) but I’m currently switching over to Exposure X5), which is where I use the star ratings to gradually triage (or should that be quintage?) the images.
 Once graded 1-5 I throw away the zero and one ratings on the basis that with fives and fours available why would you ever look for something worse?!
 Along with the occasional deletion of the star images (if I have plenty of the better ones) this keeps storage requirements down and helps with later re-reviews and searches.
 I always shoot in colour (Velvia simulation) even though my end target is a monochrome image with the look and feel of Kodak Tri-X. This is usually achieved by a simple monochrome conversion followed by a half or full stop increase in exposure followed by a boost in contrast and presence and usually pushing the blacks down too, to deepen the shadows.
 Maybe not everyone’s cup of tea, but it’s what I’m accustomed to!
 In the old days I used to shoot Tri-X which is why I look for that same high-contrast push-processed feel in my contemporary monochrome work.
 For me, a monochrome image has a timeless feel to it.
 When you put a collection of mono prints together on a gallery wall they seem to bind together by a kind of grayscale sympathy that sometimes makes colour hangings look a bit of a mess.